arshivbastian/rtlsemanticpage/README.md

 # Chatroom Webpage

-Its a Persian/Arabic rtl webpage and Its like a chat app;ication .
+Its a Persian/Arabic rtl webpage and Its like a chat application .

 ## How It looks